READ ALL ABOUT IT

 hand clean gutters

-There are a few things you can do to try to handle the mosquito problem on your own.
+You can do a few things to try to handle the mosquito problem on your own.
 There are lots of things you can do around the house, especially the yard, to help keep mosquitoes at bay, such as keeping your yard clean and without trash, as well as cleaning gutters and other low-lying areas to limit still-standing water.

-Once mosquitoes get inside of the house, that’s often a more difficult problem to solve as they become hard to catch and have lots of places to hide.
-Coupled with the fact that mosquito traps or essential oils often come with some sort of caveat or a lack of efficiency, the most effective way to handle mosquitoes is to have a professional mosquito control service handle the job.
+Once mosquitoes get inside the house, that’s often a more difficult problem to solve as they become hard to catch and have lots of places to hide.
+Coupled with mosquito traps or essential oils often come with some caveat or a lack of efficiency, the most effective way to handle mosquitoes is to have a professional mosquito control service handle the job.

 Where Do Mosquitoes Come From